-Recipients use Form 1099-NEC and Form 1099-MISC to file their federal and any applicable state tax returns.
+Recipients use Form 1099-NEC (Nonemployee Compensation) and Form 1099-MISC (Miscellaneous Information) to file their federal and any applicable state tax returns.

 What is Form 1099-NEC?

 Form 1099-NEC is a new IRS information return tax form for reporting at least $600 in nonemployee compensation payments and tax withholding in the course of a trade or business per calendar year.
-Reportable payments are to business owners or independent contractors that don’t file their federal income tax returns as a C Corporation or S Corporation.
+Nonemployee Compensation meaning is reportable payments are to business owners or independent contractors that don’t file their federal income tax returns as a C Corporation or S Corporation.

-Form 1099-NEC is also used for reporting payer direct sales of $5,000 or more in consumer products to the recipient for resale.
+Form 1099-NEC is also used for reporting (with a checkmark in box 2) payer direct sales of $5,000 or more in consumer products to the recipient for resale, although these payments can be reported on Form 1099-MISC instead.

 Payments made to an individual, partnership, estate, or sometimes a corporation may be reported on Form 1099-NEC.
-Despite the general exception for corporation payees, reporting attorneys’ fees (Box 1, Form 1099-NEC) or gross income (Box 10, Form 1099-MISC) of corporations providing legal services is required on a Form 1099).
+Despite the general exception for corporation payees, reporting attorneys’ fees (Box 1, Form 1099-NEC) or gross proceeds paid to an attorney (Box 10, Form 1099-MISC) of corporations providing legal services is required on Form 1099).

 Independent contractors, whose income payments may be reported by payers on Form 1099-NEC, include: